-While it can't match the quality of a high quality burr grinder, the KitchenAid Blade excels at upping your at home coffee experience for less than a quarter of the cost.
+While it can't match the quality of a high-end burr grinder, the KitchenAid Blade excels at upping your at home coffee experience for less than a quarter of the cost.
 It makes a decent cup that is clearly superior to using pre-ground beans.
 The removable grinding bowl makes it very easy to clean and to transfer grounds without making a mess.
 Most inexpensive grinders tend to produce a high pitched whir, but the Blade produces a pleasant rumble by comparison.
 To boot, it's often available for less than $30.
 If you're looking for a bit more refinement in your morning cup but don't want to spend too much, look no further.

 KitchenAid Blade Review